RavenHuginn/CRYGcoin/README.md

 ```
 // Copyright (c) 2012-2017, The CryptoNote developers, The Bytecoin developers
 // Copyright (c) 2014-2018, The Monero Project
-// Copyright (c) 2018, The crygCoin Developers
+// Copyright (c) 2018, The TurtleCoin Developers
 // Copyright (c) 2019, The CRYGCoin Developers
 //
 // Please see the included LICENSE file for more information.